In this article

 Itemized Receipt

-An itemized receipt is a proof of purchase that lists out each product or service bought in a transaction, along with specific prices, quantities, taxes, and other details.
+An itemized receipt is a proof of purchase that lists out each product or service purchased in a transaction, along with specific prices, quantities, taxes, and other item details.

-Unlike a standard receipt, which simply lists the total amount paid, an itemized receipt breaks down each individual item or service, showing clear quantities, unit prices, applicable taxes, and other relevant information.
+When we say a receipt is “itemized,” it simply means the receipt lists each line item of the goods or services purchased in a transaction.
+Unlike a standard receipt, which only lists the total amount paid, an itemized receipt breaks down each individual item or service, showing clear descriptions, quantities, unit prices, applicable taxes and fees, and other relevant information.

 Key components of an itemized receipt

-• Date of service and time of purchase
+• Date of service: The transaction date and time

-By capturing all of these details, an itemized bill paints a complete picture of the transaction.
-It eliminates any ambiguity about what was purchased and how the total cost was calculated.
+By capturing all these details, an itemized bill paints a complete picture of the transaction.
+It eliminates any ambiguity about what you purchased and how the total cost was calculated.

 Why are itemized receipts important?